HL7/CDA-ccda/input/pagecontent/howtoread.md

 {::options parse_block_html="false" /}
 <figure>
   <img style="padding-top:0;padding-bottom:0px" src="propose_a_change.png"/>
-  <figcaption>Figure 17 - Propose a Change link</figcaption>
+  <figcaption>Figure 15 - Propose a Change link</figcaption>
 </figure>
 {::options parse_block_html="true" /}

 Following that link will take the reader to the HL7 JIRA.
 On the JIRA, clicking on the Create button will allow one to create an issue against the HL7 Software Change Request project.
-The component should be set to “C-CDA Web Publishing”.
+The component should be set to “C-CDA Templates Clinical Notes”.
 A clear summary and description of the issue should be submitted.

 Feedback on this document can also be submitted by navigating to the HL7 JIRA and creating an issue.
 Refer to the “How to Read” document in the issue description.